 Planning and development in Detroit includes efforts aimed at enhancing Detroit’s economy and quality of life.
-Northeast Guidance Center continues working collaboratively to recognize and celebrate the accomplishments of our Conner Corridor partners.
+Northeast Integrated Health continues working collaboratively to recognize and celebrate the accomplishments of our Conner Corridor partners.
 Together we can reach incredible new heights to improve the lives of our community residents on Detroit’s east side.

-Northeast Guidance Center held its 52nd Annual meeting in the heart of the Conner Corridor – UAW/Chrysler Local 7 celebrating the “Revitalization of the Conner Corridor” by providing viable information to the eastside community regarding new services, community improvements and improved safety.
+Northeast Integrated Health held its 52nd Annual meeting in the heart of the Conner Corridor – UAW/Chrysler Local 7 celebrating the “Revitalization of the Conner Corridor” by providing viable information to the eastside community regarding new services, community improvements and improved safety.

 Conner Corridor Partners include Eastside Community Network, Jamison Temple Baptist Church, Detroit Police Department 5th Precinct, U.S. Social Security Administration, The Salvation Army, UAW/Chrysler Local 7 and Jefferson East, Inc.